 The analysis demonstrates that through immediate and sustained actions, doubling energy productivity by 2030 is possible.
 The model estimates the energy productivity wedges increase energy productivity in 2030 to \$287/million British thermal units (Btu) (MMBtu)- more than double the 2010 baseline of \$134/MMBtu.
 The change in energy productivity is the result of increasing GDP (\$2005) to \$22.5 trillion and reducing primary energy use to 78 quadrillion (quads) Btu by 2030.
-In comparison, model baseline estimates are \$21.5 trillion (\$2005) and 104 quads in 2030.
-Thus, in 2030, the Roadmap scenario achieves 4.3 percent higher GDP and 25 percent lower primary energy use compared to the baseline.
+In comparison, the Energy Information Administration's (EIA) Annual Energy Outlook (AEO) 2015 projections are \$21.7 trillion and 103 quads Btu in 2030.
+Thus, in 2030, the Roadmap scenario achieves 3.6 percent higher GDP and 24 percent lower primary energy use than AEO 2015 projections.
 The model does account for energy used to produce the additional goods and services purchased by households.
 This results in aggregate energy savings values, including this additional energy from more goods and services, are approximately 14 percent smaller than the sum of each individual productivity wedge, as indicated by the dashed line in Figure 1.